 Check out Nosh Express for tasty and fresh seafood dishes just steps away from the beach.

-Stop into the classic Cafe the Monde which has been around for decades, treating customers to fresh delicious food and great coffee.
+Stop into the classic Cafe the Monde which has been around for decades, treating customers to fresh delicious food with fresh produce and great coffee.

 Or pop into Miss Moneypenny’s for a unique handcrafted cocktail in a decadent atmosphere.

-Strolling along Noosa’s Hasting Street is such a great way to get a feel for the town on top of doing some real or window shopping.
+Strolling along Noosa’s Hastings Street is such a great way to get a feel for the town on top of doing some real or window shopping.

 6) Stop for Photo Ops at Laguna Lookout

-Grab your camera and set off for the edge of town.
+Grab your camera and set off for the edge of Noosa Heads.
 On the top of Noosa Hill, you’ll find the beautiful Laguna Lookout.

 This lookout is based on a large circular concrete platform right next to a small grassy hill that could be used to sit out and picnic on.